diemesleno/syscsv/README.md

 # SysCSV
-> Djago APP to proccess a csv file in background with celery task, and share the content by API with another project that consumes it and insert in a database using also a celery background task.
+> Django APP to proccess a csv file in background with celery task, and share the content by API with another project that consumes it and insert in a database using also a celery background task.

 ### Task Description